GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-take-photos-to-verify-your-identity._en.md

   <div class="tablet:grid-col">
     {%
       include components/image-example-incorrect.html
-      image-alt-text='A person with extra light or glare on their face, which results in a failed photo.' image='/assets/img/help/preparing-to-take-your-photo/selfie-avoid-glare.png'
+      image_alt_text='A person with extra light or glare on their face, which results in a failed photo.' image='/assets/img/help/preparing-to-take-your-photo/selfie-avoid-glare.png'
       text='Take your photo in a well-lit place while avoiding glare.'
     %}